LukasPask/passwords-layout/README.md

 ## Installed Dependencies

 - Axios (For fetching data from API)
-- Prop-Types (For defining component props and default props)
+- Prop-Types (For defining component prop types and default prop values)
 - React-icons (For adding custom icons from [https://react-icons.github.io/react-icons])